mattermost/docs/source/administration/config-settings.rst

 .. note::

-   - Enabling Shared Channels functionality doesn’t require a server restart.
+   - Enabling Shared Channels functionality requires a server restart.
    - System Admins for Cloud deployments can submit a request to have this configuration setting enabled in their Cloud instance.

 SAML Settings